jobot2397/personal-website/README.md

 ToDo
-- Work on mobile layout (Detect user agent and use icons instead of text for prefixed responses)
 - Go through all code a properly format and comment
 - Give AI context
 - Make prefixed responses better
 - Merge to master branch
 - Add way to clear chat
 - Need to figure out a way to omit fixed data or replace it with text so that I can visualize pretty things
 - Need to render markdown
 - Make contact dialog
 - Make prompt.txt better
-- Make Hayley happy
 - Make pdf in a dialog